ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-claude-integration.md

 Congratulations!
 You now understand:

-1. How Claude Desktop discovers and launches MCP servers
+1. How Cursor IDE discovers and launches MCP servers
 2. The configuration file format and location
 3. How to add and configure servers
 4. Testing and debugging integration issues